Andrewglass1/a_gameshow_on_rails/README.md

 Ta-boolean can be played in a similar format with any scoring rules.
 You could also use the printable cards and play without a screen.

 ## What's in this repo
+- 'printable_cards/' A directory with .pdf files for printing out 60 taboolean cards.
+One file contains a design for printing the back of the cards
+- 'taboolean_cards/' A directory with .jpg files of 60 taboolean cards.
+- 'test_daily_doubles/' A directory with the audio for the 'test_daily_doubles'.
+This includes the kids asking questions, and humorous responses.
+- 'taboolean_card_template.indd' A InDesign template file which can be used to create more cards using an (InDesign Data Merge)[https://helpx.adobe.com/indesign/using/data-merge.html]
+- 'wordlist.xlsx' An excel file with the wordlist.

 ## Future development